 Unless you have diagnosed hyperthyroidism or iodine deficiency, then there is little to stop you from eating cruciferous foods, even if they are raw.
 Studies have shown that boiling these vegetables can reduce the presence of the chemicals which affect the thyroid, although there is significantly less effect when steaming or microwaving.
 If you do have thyroid problems, the benefits of eating cooked cruciferous foods far outweigh the potential damage.

 If you don't have a problem with your thyroid, then you should be able to eat even raw cruciferous foods without any detriment to your body.
 Eating the food raw can also stop leeching of the nutrients into the water in which it is cooked, although steaming and microwaving also reduce this and should be the preferred way of cooking vegetables to get the most nutritional benefit from them.

 Like any food, eating too much can be problematic which is why it is perhaps not ideal to juice raw cruciferous foods and eat high doses of them.
 This, however, is applicable to just about anything you put into your body.

-If you'd like to read similar articles to Are Cruciferous Vegetables Bad for You?, we recommend you browse around our Healthy living category.
+If you want to read similar articles to Are Cruciferous Vegetables Bad for You?, we recommend you visit our Healthy living category.